Mercedes W205 Problems: C-Class Engine, Electronics & Costs

 Key Takeaways

-The Mercedes-Benz C-Class W205, produced from 2015 to 2021, represents a significant leap forward in technology and luxury for the German automaker.
+The Mercedes-Benz W205 is the fourth-generation C-Class, produced from 2014 to 2021, and it represents a significant leap forward in technology and luxury for the German automaker.
 Despite its advanced engineering and premium features, the W205 generation has developed several well-documented issues that potential buyers and current owners should be aware of.
 These problems range from engine management concerns to electrical glitches and interior quality issues.
+The W205 uses several engine variants, and two of them — the M260 and M264 — have their own well-documented failure patterns worth understanding.

 Mercedes W205 Engine Specifications